ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-11-build-image-with-ENV-and-ARG-instructions/README.md

 mkdir myweb-env && cd myweb-env
 ```

-- Create an myweb.html file and input following statements.
+- Create a myweb.html file and input fthe ollowing statements.
 Pay attention to `COLOR` statement.
-We will change background color with `env`.
+We will change the background color with `env`.

 ```txt
 <html>